 The village of Boverton, founded during William the Conqueror’s heyday, is home to Boverton Castle, built in the 1100s.
-With one rebuild in the 1500s and another renovation in the early 1800s, and a pile of ruins remaining today, the estate is ripe for hauntings.
+With one rebuild in the 1500s, another renovation in the early 1800s, and a pile of ruins remaining today, the estate is ripe for hauntings.

 12. Kidwelly Castle, Carmarthenshire

 Ghosts include, most famously, the spirit of Gwenllian ferch Gruffydd, who was the wife of Gruffydd ap Rhys.
 She was captured by the Normans during a battle at the castle and was later beheaded.
-Two of her sons also died at this battle, leaving the castle scorned by death.
-Her beheaded ghost is seen frequently on the grounds of the estate, which you can visit with paranormal investigators or for a self-guided tour.
+Two of her sons died at this battle, leaving the castle scorned by death.
+Her beheaded ghost is seen frequently on the estate’s grounds, which you can visit with paranormal investigators or for a self-guided tour.